-- Generate Flattened Images If the anchored frame contains an image along with callout text, a new flattened image will be created as a result.
+- NOTE Some FrameMaker elements-such as arcs and nested frames-are not supported with this option. - Generate Flattened Images If the anchored frame contains an image along with callout text, a new flattened image will be created as a result.
 The callout is included, but you cannot edit it. - To get the best resolution in the graphics after the import, clear the Preserve Image Size check box.
 If you select this option, the original image is imported.
-However, the <img> tag is modified in the imported file to closely reflect the height and width of the image in the FrameMaker document.
-If you do not select this option, the <img> tag is not modified in the imported file.
+However, the tag is modified in the imported file to closely reflect the height and width of the image in the FrameMaker document.
+If you do not select this option, the tag is not modified in the imported file.
 Instead, the image is referenced at 100% of its original value.
 You might then need to manually resize the image in Flare.
 But this will give you the cleanest looking graphic because it wasn't reduced in size in the import process.
 For more information about resizing your graphics in Flare, see the online Help.